Hebrew Bible

 Our 5 Favorite Biblical Dads for Father’s Day

-Families around the world will be celebrating Father’s Day 2023 on Sunday, June 18, and while it’s not a religious holiday, Judaism certainly has a lot to say about fatherhood
+Families around the world are celebrating Father’s Day 2024 on Sunday, June 16, and while it’s not a religious holiday, Judaism certainly has a lot to say about fatherhood!

 There are dozens of fathers throughout Jewish texts, including the Tanakh and Talmud, with the father-child relationship as a commonly explored theme.
 And in fact, even the relationship between God and the people of Israel is often described in Judaism as akin to that between a parent and children, and God is frequently compared to a father throughout Jewish liturgy.

 So in honor of Father’s Day and Judaism’s love for fatherhood, and to celebrate dads everywhere, we’re bringing you our 5 favorite fathers from the Hebrew Bible.
-Read on below and tell us which one inspires you the most!
+Read on below and share with your own dad to show him which Biblical figure reminds you of him the most!

 Happy Father’s Day!